-- 1. Den the Properties dialog by double-clicking 'PN-IO'. - 2.
-Select the tab 'Time-of-day synchronization'. - 3.
+- 1. Open the properties dialog via double-click on the CP 343-1EX30. - 2.
+Select the register 'Time-of-day synchronization'. - 3.
 Activate the NTP method by enabling 'Activate NTP time-of-day synchronization'. - 4.
 Click at [Add] and add the corresponding NTP server. - 5.
-Set the 'Update interval' you want.
-Within this interval, the time of the module is synchronized once. - 6.
-Close the dialog with [OK]. - 7.
+Select your 'time zone'.
+In the NTP method, UTC (Universal Time Coordinated) is generally transmitted; this corresponds to GMT (Greenwich Mean Time).
+By configuring the local time zone, you can set a time offset to UTC. - 6.
+Select your 'Update interval'.
+Within this interval the time of the module is synchronized once. - 7.
+Close the dialog with [OK]. - 8.
 Save and transfer your project to the CPU. - After transmission, the NTP time is requested by each configured time server and the best response for the time synchronization is used.